yetulaxman/gromacs-notebook/README2.md

-**Note**: if you don't have SSH-keys in place,  setting-up of SSH port tunneling involves entering some random port numbers.
+**Note**: if you don't have SSH-keys in place,  setting-up of SSH port tunneling involves entering some random port number.
 The SSH command would look like the following:

 ```bash
 ssh  -L NNNN:localhost:NNNN -L MMMM:localhost:MMMM CSCUSERNAME@puhti.csc.fi ssh -L NNNN:localhost:8888 -L MMMM:localhost:38947 CSCUSERNAME@hostname